A moment of silence, please, for an arcade you didn’t play at.

 Nobody was hurt, luckily.
 But they’ve lost a great place.

 I mostly mention this event to give a moment of attention to how collecting isn’t forever, and how what we have today could be gone tomorrow; these machines are just machines, of course, and it is good no lives were lost, but memories of them may be all we have as time goes on.
+However, we can still reminisce the good old days by listening to our favorite video game soundtrack on vinyl.

 Thanks for the memories.